How To Stop Wanting More

 So, What Can We Do About This?

-1. As Csikszentmihalyi recommends, you can practice self-directed consciousness- i.e. self-control, strengthened with mental practices and mindfulness.
+- As Csikszentmihalyi recommends, you can practice self-directed consciousness- i.e., self-control, strengthened with mental practices and mindfulness.

-3. Use voodoo methods of altering your behavior or your results.
-Some of the things I mention in this video on ‘How to Stop Bringing In Clutter’.
-Such as, developing a practice of ‘wish listing items for a period of time before following through with a purchase.
+- Use voodoo methods to alter your behavior or your results.
+Some of the things I mention in this video on ‘How to Stop Bringing In Clutter.’
+Such as developing a practice of ‘wish list items for a period of time before following through with a purchase.